What is secondary data, and why is it important? Find out in this post.

 Secondary data is suitable for any number of analytics activities.
 The only limitation is a dataset’s format, structure, and whether or not it relates to the topic or problem at hand.

 When analyzing secondary data, the process has some minor differences, mainly in the preparation phase.
 Otherwise, it follows much the same path as any traditional data analytics project.
-You can learn more about secondary data analysis in this post.

 More broadly, though, what are the advantages and disadvantages of using secondary data?
 Let’s take a look.